WebDevBernard/AWS-Lambda-Project/README.md

 ## About

-- An app that prints player count in World of Warcraft Mythic+ dungeons using automation with AWS.
+- An app that displays player count in World of Warcraft Mythic+ dungeons using automation with AWS.

 - The data can be used to analyze player preferences, specifically, which set of \*affixes (weeks) players tend to like/dislike playing.